Bad Habits That Can Cause Chronic Pain

 Furthermore, stress triggers the release of cortisone, a kind of stress hormone that causes pain and inflammation.

 Learn to avoid stress by relaxing techniques, such as meditation and deep breathing.
-Explore other stress management techniques that work the best for you.
+Stay away from situations or environments that trigger your stress or anxiety.
+Doing so may alleviate your chronic pain.
+You may also explore other stress management techniques that work the best for you.

 Not Seeing Doctor

 Many people have a habit of trying every home remedy but not seeing a doctor.
-They try to be their own doctor until their pain becomes excruciating and starts interfering with their daily life.
+They try to be their own doctor until their pain becomes excruciating and interferes with their daily lives.
+Doing so may cause more severe discomfort and lead to more critical health conditions.

 Bad habits are easier to abandon today than tomorrow.
 If you have any of these bad habits, say goodbye to them today and make your tomorrow pain-free.